Aleksandr175/warships/docs/BattleProcess.md

 ### Notifications
 - in progress

+### Getting resources logic if battle between user and pirates (IN PROCESS)
+We calculate full capacity of player.

+Formula:

+$wholeCapacity = warshipsQty * warshipsCapacity for each warship type in fleet;

+1) If user attacks pirates and win -> We get all resources from pirate island in equal proportion.

+Player can get maximum 100% of resources in pirate city.

+We get all resources in equal proportion.

+If sum of all resources is bigger than capacity -> we get as much as we can in equal proportion.

+2) If user attacks pirates and lost -> Player doen't get anything.
+Pirates doesn't get anything too.

+3) If pirates attack player and lost -> Player doen't get anything.
+Pirates doesn't get anything too.

+4) If pirates attack player and win -> Pirates get resources the same way as it was for .

-### Getting resources logic if battle between users
+### Getting resources logic if battle between users (NOT NECESSARY)
 We calculate full capacity of A warships.

 Formula:

 $wholeCapacity = warshipsQty * warshipsCapacity for each warship type in fleet;

-"A" can get maximum 50% of resources in city.
+"A" can get maximum 100% of resources in city.

-We get 50% of gold and 50% of population from city.
+We get all resources in equal proportion.

-If sum of all resources is bigger than capacity -> first we get all gold and if we have space we get the rest of the "population".
+If sum of all resources is bigger than capacity -> we get as much as we can by equal proportion.

 ### Getting resources logic if battle between user and adventure island